 DMZ by Brian Wood

-Want a piece that criticises national security, just like inFamous: Second Son?
-DMZ explores the extremes of it all.
+Want a piece that criticises national security like how inFamous: Second Son is alluding to?
+DMZ explores the extreme case of it all.

 Young Avengers: Style > Substance by Kieron Gillen and Jamie McKelvie

-If you like a series that’s focused on super-powered teenagers acting like, well, teens, the Young Avengers perfectly depicts being free, being in love, and being a superhero.
+If you like a series that’s focused on super-powered teenagers acting like, well, teens, the Young Avengers run by writer Kieron Gillen and artists Jamie McKelvie, Mike Norton and Matthew Wilson is the best depiction of being free, being in love, and being a superhero.
 Well, we know that inFamous: SS deals with the former and latter, so two out of three ain’t bad, right?

-Run by writer Kieron Gillen and artists Jamie McKelvie, Mike Norton, and Matthew Wilson, never have these three narrative arcs been presented better under a mainstream brand than this comic.
-We recommend that you start off with ‘Style > Substance’, then continue on with ‘Alternative Cultures’, and ‘Mic-Drop At The Edge of Time & Space’.
+Never has these three narrative arcs been presented better under a mainstream brand than this comic.
+We recommend that you start off with ‘Style > Substance’, then continue on with ‘Alternative Cultures’ and ‘Mic-Drop At The Edge of Time & Space’.